chainforest-labs/crypto-dca/README.md

 # To deploy, I used Heroku:

-- Push this repo to the Heroku remote
+- Push this repo to the Heroku remote.
+On deploy, Node deployments will automatically execute an app’s `build` script during build if one is defined `package.json` (which it is).
+The build script removes the `dst` folder and then runs `tsc` wihch compiles the typescript and saves the output to `./dst`
 - Install the "Heroku Scheduler" Add-On.
   - You'll use this add-on to kick off the process to add funds and buy coins
   - Under "Schedule", set it to run "Every day at..."
 "04:00 PM" UTC.
 You can set it to run at whatever time you want.